Cleantech Market Intelligence

 Asmus is the author of four books covering key energy market issues: Reaping the Wind, Introduction to Energy in California, Reinventing Electric Utilities, and In Search of Environmental Excellence.
 He is a frequent speaker at industry conferences and he is quoted regularly in major publications including The New York Times, The Washington Post, The Christian Science Monitor, and Reuters.
 Prior to joining Navigant Research, Asmus was president of Pathfinder Communications, and was previously editor of the Clean Power Journal, assistant editor of California Policy Choices, and has written for a number of energy trade publications including Windpower Monthly and Electric Utility Week.
 He holds a BA in journalism from the University of Wisconsin.

-Sam Jaffe is a principal research analyst contributing to Navigant Research’s Smart Energy program, with a focus on energy storage technologies and applications.
+Sam Jaffe is a principal research analyst contributing to Navigant Research’s Transportation Efficiencies program, with a focus on emerging battery technologies and their applications.
 After a successful career in magazine journalism, Jaffe co-invented a novel compressed air energy storage technology and founded a company to commercialize it, Panea Energy.

 Before joining Navigant Research, Jaffe spent 3 years at IDC Energy Insights as a senior analyst and a research manager, producing research reports on distributed energy technologies, providing custom research and consulting services to clients, and managing IDC’s Distributed Energy Strategies service.
 In 2012 he was selected as the second most influential global energy analyst in Text100′s annual survey of energy influencers.
 Jaffe, who holds a BA in English literature from Wake Forest University and an MA in Near East studies from New York University, is the author of two books, one on business and religion and another on the Korean economy.